style-tools/docs/unused-css-remover/README.md

 }
 ```

-The options enable to fine tune the PostCSS parser, what selectors and properties to preserve or to forcefully remove and the UI actions to perform during the unused CSS removal process.
+The options enable to fine tune the PostCSS parser, what selectors and properties to preserve or to forcefully remove and the UI actions to perform during the unused CSS extraction process.

-`ui_actions` accepts the same configuration as the UI actions of the Critical CSS generator.
+`ui_actions` accepts the same configuration as the Critical CSS generator.

 - [UI actions documentation](./advanced-ui-actions.md)